clevett/worldtree-diceroller/README.md

 # Technical Challenge

-World Tree Dice Roller Project.
-The project was limited to roughly four hours with directions and priority intentionally kept vague to gauge force the candidate to prioritize.
+World Tree Dice Roller technical challenge.
+I spent about six hours on the project focusing more on the front end.

 ## Start the project